Hamblen County, Tennessee

 Hamblen County is a county located in the U.S. state of Tennessee.
 As of the 2020 census, the population was 64,499.
 Its county seat and only incorporated city is Morristown.
-Hamblen County is the core county of the Morristown Metropolitan Statistical Area, which includes Hamblen, Jefferson, and Grainger counties.
-The county and the Morristown MSA is included in the Knoxville-Morristown-Sevierville, TN Combined Statistical Area.
+Hamblen County is the core county of the Morristown, Tennessee Metropolitan Statistical Area, which includes Hamblen and Jefferson counties.
+The county and the Morristown MSA are included in the Knoxville-Morristown-Sevierville, TN Combined Statistical Area.

 History

 Hamblen County was created in 1870 from parts of Jefferson, Grainger, and Hawkins counties.
 The county is named in honor of Hezekiah Hamblen (1775–1854), an early settler, landowner, attorney, and member of the Hawkins County Court for many years.
 Governor Dewitt Clinton Senter, a resident of the county, used his influence to assist in its establishment.
 The Hamblen County Courthouse was completed in 1874.

 During World War I, Hamblen County was the only county in the United States to have two Medal of Honor recipients.
 Edward R. Talley and Calvin Ward both earned them while fighting on the Western Front.

 During World War II, the attack transport naval ship USS Hamblen was named after the county.